 Why Does Eczema Flare at Milestones?

-Eczema often worsens during big changes: teething, weaning, crawling, or even moving into a different season.
+Babies with a genetic predisposition are more likely to experience eczema flare-ups during transitional phases (Brown & McLean, 2012).
+That’s why you often see eczema worsening during big changes: teething, weaning, crawling, or even moving into a different season.
 These transitions stress the skin barrier and immune system a little, which is why flare-ups can seem to come out of nowhere.

 When to Get Extra Help